 Usually, a poker hand has five cards drawn from a 52-card standard deck that’s split into a suit of four cards.
-Each suit has 13 different types of cards ranking from highest to lowest.
+Each suite has 13 different types of cards ranking from highest to lowest.
 In this part of the poker rules guide, we’ll be looking at which poker hands score the most to the least.

 Royal Flush: this hand is extremely rare.
 When a player gets a straight flush from ten to Ace.